 - A person who offers a hazardous material for transportation

-- A person who is involved in the transportation of a hazardous material
+- A person who handles hazardous material transportation

 - A person who labels or marks packages that are being transported